abinjacob10/cloud-resume1/README.md

 2. A domain- Domain was registered with AWS Route 53 for $3 named it **abininireland.click**

 3. AWS Certificate Manager's SSL certificate.

-      Required linking with Cloud front distribution and AWS.
+      -Required linking with Cloud front distribution and AWS.

-      CNAME record was required to be copied to Route 53'S hosted zone.
+      -CNAME record was required to be copied to Route 53'S hosted zone.

 5. AWS Cloud Front distribution URL.